raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-The term "sender" may apply to either an initiator (when sending a Session Signaling request message) or responder (when sending a Session Signaling response message).
+The term "sender" may apply to either an initiator (when sending a Session Signaling request message) or a responder (when sending a Session Signaling response message).

+Likewise, the term "receiver" may apply to either a responder (when receiving a Session Signaling request message) or an initiator (when receiving a Session Signaling response message).

 Session Signaling operations are expressed using type-length-value (TLV) syntax.